tohojo/bufferbloat-net/content/bloat/wiki/What_can_I_do_about_Bufferbloat.md

 (See Footnote 59 of
 [_Improving Latency with Active Queue Management (AQM) During COVID-19_](https://arxiv.org/ftp/arxiv/papers/2107/2107.13968.pdf) for model numbers.)
-    * If you can find one, the [IQrouter](http://evenroute.com) provides a good setup wizard for configuring SQM, and automatically tunes its settings.
-    IQrouter v3 is good to about 350 mbps.
-(Version 2 was good for 200-250 mbps.)
     * Many other mesh router vendors claim to solve bufferbloat.
     Check their spec's or ask them about latency.
     * [Untangle NG Firewall](https://wiki.untangle.com/index.php/Bufferbloat) has fq_codel settings.